 But what is often overlooked are the opportunities that come along with periods of change.
 Emily Jarrett explores how we can seek to embrace these opportunities.

-With embracing change we’re talking about personal opportunities.
-From an organisational point of view, large-scale opportunities are likely the reason for going through the change in the first place.
+When we embrace change, we’re talking about personal opportunities.
+From an organisational point of view, large-scale opportunities are likely to be the reason for going through the change in the first place.
 So when such a change is inevitable, why not seize the opportunity for self-development?

 Time To Reflect

 An upcoming change can be the ideal time to reflect – to take stock of which aspects of your working life are effective and what could be improved.
 Take a step back, look at your working practices and ask yourself questions such as: